Roadmap 2026

 #1: Canary to stable, and native mobile

 Try it today through the canary desktop build at canary.fluxer.app/download, or in the browser at web.canary.fluxer.app.
 Canary moves to stable once the last serious bugs are fixed.
-Voice and video E2EE rolls out more broadly soon, then becomes enforced as supported clients catch up.
+Voice and video E2EE rolls out more broadly soon, then becomes required as supported clients catch up.

 #2: Self-hosting and the backend cleanup